-Research by: Nino (Detection and Response Team), Team Torstino (Detection and Response Team)
+Research by: Nino and Team Torstino (Microsoft Incident Response (formerly DART/CRSP))

 Disclaimer: The technical information contained in this article is provided for general informational and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any action based upon such information, we encourage you to consult with the appropriate professionals.
 We do not provide any kind of guarantee of a certain outcome or result based on the information provided.
 Therefore, the use or reliance of any information contained in this article is solely at your own risk.

 LockBit 2.0 ransomware has been one of the leading ransomware strains over the last six months.
 Recently, the FBI issued a flash alert outlining the technical aspects and tactics, techniques, and procedures (TTPs) associated with the LockBit 2.0 affiliate-based ransomware-as-a-service.

 Suffice it to say, a plethora of detailed research around this ransomware emerged as a result of version "2.0", which surfaced back in the summer of 2021.
 All these public reports and technical undertakings, however, fail to mention a critical aspect of this ransomware strain that Microsoft Incident Response researchers have discovered and is something often not discussed when bringing up the topic of ransomware: “buggy code”, and the unpredictable consequences that it can induce.

 This post illustrates a much more direct attempt at ransomware recovery targeting MSSQL databases, where we uncovered and further exploited bugs present in the LockBit 2.0 ransomware code, up to the point where we were able to revert the encryption process for these database files and restore them back to a functioning state.
 This is often an impossible task to carry out, given that it implies breaking decades of practical research into cryptography-- not simply in theory, but in actual implementation.